 A detailed description of the facilities available in CERIC can be found here.

 CERIC-ERIC will select the most successful proposals and cover the full cost for open access publications, as well as a conference fee to present the obtained results.
 Read more

 SOLARIS is considering offering time for "expert commissioning" of its beamlines.
 In order to have access granted, you should have the know-how about beamlines and end-stations commissioning.
-It is important that you consider that the main goal is the fine tuning of the infrastructure and give the extensive expertise in developing and utilizing the experimental equipment, methods, and procedures.
+It is important to bear in mind that the main goal is the fine tuning of the infrastructure and making available the extensive expertise in developing and utilizing the experimental equipment, methods and procedures.
 You should be prepared to provide input in possible solving technical problems.
 The experiments should demonstrate the performance of the infrastructure.
-Scheduling and rescheduling may occur with short notice.
+Scheduling and rescheduling may occur at short notice.
 For more information, please contact SOLARIS Users’ Office directly (email@example.com).

 SOLARIS will be offered through CERIC calls in 2017.